Pickle Rick: Production

 "Pickle Rick" was one of Harmon's favorite episodes of the season.
-He said that the episode took inspiration from the Breaking Bad episode "4 Days Out", where Walter White's van breaks down in the desert while he is cooking crystal meth with Jesse; rather than being able to trick or negotiate with anyone, White has to use his science knowledge to survive and restart the van.
+He said that the episode took inspiration from the Breaking Bad episode "4 Days Out", where Walter White's recreational vehicle breaks down in the desert while he is cooking crystal meth with Jesse Pinkman; rather than being able to trick or negotiate with anyone, White has to use his science knowledge to survive and restart the van.
 Harmon thought it was interesting to see Rick in a situation with limited resources.
 Writer Ryan Ridley said that the episode is "not a spoof of anything in particular", but it does make reference to the films 127 Hours (2010) and Gravity (2013).
 During the writing process, Harmon was undergoing a divorce and had entered therapy, which influenced the episode: he said of the speech Dr. Wong gives to Rick, "I don't know if I could've written that two years ago [...]
 I would've made sure Rick got the final word".

 The character Dr. Wong was named by Gao, a Chinese writer who had found that unless a character is given a name with racial connotations, the part will be cast as a white person.
 Gao intended Wong to be played by an Asian actor.
 Guest star Susan Sarandon was then discovered to be available and given the role of the therapist, whose name was left unchanged.
 Gao and Harmon discussed this topic in their podcast Whiting Wongs, which is about diversity representation in television; it took its name from this incident.